 - Handling, management and administration of the service.

-- Fixing any issues and keeping performance optimised.
+- Fixing any issues and keeping performance optimized.

 - Monitoring security and making any needed updates.